Methane Emissions: U.S. and International Mitigation Efforts

 Mexico

 Mexico issued guidelines in 2018 to regulate methane emissions from the oil and gas industry, requiring certain facilities to identify and measure all sources of methane and develop protocols to control methane emissions.
-Mexico also prohibited routine venting of methane, with
+Mexico also prohibited routine venting of methane, with exceptions for emergency situations.142 According to CCAC, this is the first action of its kind in Latin America.143

 Nigeria

 Nigeria adopted a National Methane Action Plan that addresses oil and gas methane emissions with leak detection and repair programs.
-Nigeria has enacted a mandate that companies take action, first by implementing leak detection and repair measures in oil and gas infrastructure.130 Companies must also start utilizing high-destruction efficiency flares to reduce the methane vented or leaked.
+Nigeria has enacted a mandate that companies take action, first, by implementing leak detection and repair measures in oil and gas infrastructure.144 Companies must also start utilizing high-destruction efficiency flares to reduce the methane vented or leaked.
 Lastly, companies must implement controls on venting devices or replace them with zero-emissions technology.
 Nigeria also has a Gas Flare Commercialization Program, which monetizes captured methane and aims to eliminate routine flaring.

 Colombia